 About Robert "Bobby Don" Gifford

-The Founder of GIFFORD LAW, P.L.L.C. in Oklahoma City, Mr. Gifford is a trial lawyer with over 20 years experience in federal, state, tribal, and military courts with a practice in Civil Rights, Criminal Law, Native American law, Military Law, family law, and Government Contracting.
+The Founder of GIFFORD LAW, P.L.L.C. in Oklahoma City, Mr. Gifford is a trial lawyer with over 20 years of experience in federal, state, tribal, and military courts with a practice in Civil Rights, Criminal Law, Native American law, Military Law, family law, and Government Contracting.
 Mr. Gifford also represents tribes, companies, and small business owners in preparing for criminal compliance and corporate risk assessments’ as well as being a nationally recognized "cannabis consultant” to entrepreneurs after the legalization of marijuana in Oklahoma.
 Mr. Gifford’s unique background with a career as a former federal prosecutor with the U.S. Department of Justice, a retired Army Colonel JAG (active duty and reservist), a tribal court judge, a former Assistant District Attorney, a municipal judge for the City of Oklahoma City, and adjunct law professor.

 Prior to going into private practice, as an Assistant United States Attorney (federal prosecutor) in Oklahoma City, Reno, NV, and Louisville, KY, where Mr. Gifford has served as the Tribal Liaison, Human Trafficking Coordinator, Anti-Terrorism Coordinator, and Project Safe Neighborhoods Coordinator for the United States Department of Justice.
 In addition, with his experience, he was selected to review federal pardons and commutations for consideration for the President of the United States.
 During his decorated career with the Department of Justice, Mr. Gifford has been honored for outstanding performance by the Director of the Federal Bureau of Investigation (2006 & 2015), Director of the United States Marshal’s Service (2008), and the United States Department of Agriculture (2004).
 In addition, Mr. Gifford served as the prosecutor to handle all cases at the famed "Burning Man" festival in Black Rock, Nevada for five years.